Skip to content

 • 12/12 pitch: 1.414× multiplier (very steep, hard to walk)

 For example, a 1,000 sq ft footprint with a 6/12 pitch actually has 1,118 sq ft of roof surface.
-Ignoring pitch means under-ordering by 11.8%—over one square of shingles for this example.
+Ignoring pitch means under-ordering by 11.8%, which is over one square of shingles for this example.

 If you don't know your pitch, you can measure it safely from the attic.
 Place a level horizontally against a rafter.
 Measure 12 inches out from where the level touches the rafter, then measure straight down to the rafter.
 If it's 6 inches down, you have a 6/12 pitch.